What Does It Mean to Be CAPS Certified?

 CAPS Is More Than a Credential.
 It’s a Commitment.

-Being CAPS certified means you have gone through a nationally recognized training program that teaches how to design, modify, and communicate with clients about livable, safe homes — especially for older adults who want to remain independent.
+Becoming CAPS certified means you’ve completed a nationally recognized training program focused on designing, modifying, and communicating with clients about safe, livable homes—especially for older adults who want to remain independent.

-But it’s not just about installing grab bars.
+But it’s not just about grab bars and ramps.

 Who Should Get CAPS Certified?

-If you work in any of the following fields, CAPS gives you a competitive edge:
+If you work in any of the following fields, CAPS certification gives you a competitive edge:

-Contractors and Builders looking to serve the booming senior housing market
+Contractors and Builders looking to serve the booming senior housing and renovation market

-Interior Designers interested in blending safety with aesthetics
+Interior Designers who want to combine safety with aesthetics

-Occupational and Physical Therapists wanting to add environmental modifications to their toolbox
+Occupational and Physical Therapists seeking to expand into environmental modifications

-Realtors and SRES professionals supporting older clients with relocation or renovation planning
+Realtors and SRES Professionals guiding older clients through relocation or renovation decisions

-CAPS helps you speak the language of safety, mobility, and functionality—and allows you to partner with clients in a way that builds long-term trust.
+CAPS helps you speak the language of safety, mobility, and function—allowing you to connect deeply with clients and build long-term trust.

-Helps you build a business model around aging-in-place services
+Guidance on building a profitable business model around aging-in-place services

 What You Gain from Getting CAPS Certified with Household Guardians

-When you train with Household Guardians, you're learning from one of the top instructors in the country: Fritzi Gros-Daillon, 2019 NAHB Educator of the Year and Director of Education for Age Safe America.
+When you train with Household Guardians, you’re learning directly from Fritzi Gros-Daillon, 2019 NAHB Educator of the Year and Director of Education for Age Safe America.

 You’ll walk away with: